Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

 All local Docker Compose runs and EC2 deployments share the same environment file schema.
 Start by copying `deploy/env/phoenix.env.example` to a secrets file (e.g. `.env` for local usage and `deploy/phoenix.ec2.env` for production) and fill in every placeholder.

 > The deploy script now enforces `chmod 600` on the remote `.env` so only the deploying user can read it.
 Keep the file permissions equally strict on your laptop (or store the values in a secrets vault) to prevent accidental disclosure.
+>
+> Leave `PHOENIX_API_KEY` set to `replace-with-phoenix-api-key` (or blank) if you want the deployment script to mint a fresh system API key automatically.
+The script will log in with the seeded admin account, create the key, and replace the placeholder in `/opt/phoenix/.env`.

 Key sections in the env template: